 10 Best Safari Hats For The Bush

-Despite loads of stylish safari gear, all the good safari hats serves a purpose.
+Despite loads of stylish safari gear, all the good safari hats serve a purpose.
 Anyone who’s spent time in the African sun can attest to the rays’ power, and a safari hat is the first line of defense from sun damage.
 I became obsessed with the idea of the perfect safari cap and found myself self-asking to try total strangers’ hats to find the perfect fit.
+With all this testing and searching, I made some headway (pun intended).
+After all that effort, my six-month mission to find the best hat money can buy was successful.

 The Best Safari Hats